garrandall/popular-music-data/tracks/-there-s--always-something-there-to-remind-me-dionne-warwick.md

   start_date: '1968-09-28'
 ---

 I walk along those city streets
 You used to walk along with me
 And every step I take recalls
 How much in love we used to be

 How can I forget you
 When there is always something there to remind me?
 Always something there to remind me
 I was born to love you
 And I will never be free
 You'll always be a part of me
-Whoa-ooo-ohhh-oh
+Whoa-oo-oh-oh

 If you should find you miss
 The sweet and tender love
 We used to share
 Just go back to the places
 Where we used to go
 And I'll be there

 How can I forget you
 When there is always something there to remind me?
 Always something there to remind me
 I was born to love you
 And I will never be free
 You'll always be a part of me
-Whoa-ooo-ohhh-oh
+Whoa-oo-oh-oh
-Whoa-oh-ooo-ohhh
+Whoa-oh-oo-oh

 If you should find you miss
 The sweet and tender love
 We used to share
 Just come back to the places
 Where we used to go
 And I'll be there

 How can I forget you
 When there is always something there to remind me?
 Always something there to remind me
 I was born to love you
 And I will never be free